dew-landscapes/.github/profile/README.md

 ## [`envStatus`](https://github.com/dew-landscapes/envStatus)

-Generates taxonomically aligned (to a taxonomy object resulting from `envCleaned`) information on taxa listed under various legislation.
+Generates taxonomically aligned (using ‘envClean::make_taxonomy’) information on taxa listed under various legislation.

 # Main outputs

 ## [`envRegCont`](https://github.com/dew-landscapes/envRegCont)

-What contribution does any polygon make to the Australian distribution of a taxa?
-How would key IUCN metrics change if that polygon was removed from the distribution?
+What contribution does any region (represented by a polygon) make to the distribution (usually Australian) of a taxa (based on IUCN Red List AOO and EOO metrics)?

 ## [`envSDMs`](https://github.com/dew-landscapes/envSDMs)